sheilateozy/product-demand-forecaster/README.md

 ## 2. Feature selection at different levels
 Next, I explored different levels in which to conduct feature selection.
 Feature selection can be conducted at 3 main levels:

-Business level: The term “business” at Nestlé refers to a category of products that Nestlé sells, examples being the Baking business, the Beverage business, and so on.
+<li><b>Business level:</b> The term “business” at Nestlé refers to a category of products that Nestlé sells, examples being the Baking business, the Beverage business, and so on.
 Under this method, one would conduct feature selection for an entire business of products, and use this same selected features to forecast demand for all products under that business.

-Product level: Within any one business, there are hundreds of products.
+<li><b>Product level:</b> Within any one business, there are hundreds of products.
 For example, two different products within Nestlé’s Baking business are pies and cakes.
 Conducting feature selection at the product level instead would mean selecting features to use for forecasting demand for each unique product, and using different features in modelling between different products within the same business.

-Product and store level: Nestlé sells its products at thousands of stores around the world.
+<li><b>Product and store level:</b> Nestlé sells its products at thousands of stores around the world.
 Different products are sold at each store.
 Conducting feature selection at the product and store level entails using different features for each product-store pair.

 <center><img src="readme_images/feature_selection_business.png"></center>
 <center><img src="readme_images/feature_selection_product.png"></center>